firesmoker/DiabloSouls/README.md

 Things that are very missing:
 	BUG:		dodging without moving can teleport player, probably because of the await timer
 	WORLD:		arena has no walls, objects, etc.
-	SOUND:		Enemies sound their get_hit sound each and every time
-	SOUND:		Enemy sounds are not randomized enough
 	SOUND:		Missing sounds
 	VISUAL:		No red overlay when dead
 	VISUAL:		No normal-map lightning
-	GAMEPLAY:	Ranged enemies have no prediction, they shoot in a stupid manner.
+	GAMEPLAY:	Ranged enemies have no target prediction, they shoot in a stupid manner.
 	GAMEPLAY:	Enemies don't have idle states and agression zones, they always go to the player and try to attack him wherever they start
 	GAMEPLAY:	Pathfinding is non existent for both player and enemies
 	GAMEPLAY:	no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile